 How the “U Visa” Can Help Protect Victims of Crimes

 Immigrants who are victims of serious crimes in the United States need no longer fear deportation when reporting serious crimes, even if their stay in the U.S. is illegal.
-To encourage the cooperation of immigrants in the investigation and prosecution of crimes serious in nature, congress created the U Visa.
+To encourage the cooperation of immigrants in the investigation and prosecution of crimes serious in nature, congress created the U Visa read more.
 Because immigration laws are complicated and always changing, when applying for the U Visa, the immigrant should contact an immigration attorney to seek protection under the U Visa.
 If granted, the U Visa can help protect immigrant victims of crimes be giving legal status to reside and work in the U.S. and place them on a path to permanent residency.

 The U Visa was created as part of the Victims of Trafficking and Violence Prevention Act in October of 2000.
-Among other things, this act provided protection to immigrants who were victims of human trafficking, extreme violence, and/or sexual crimes.
-One might need a domestic violence attorney, NY to learn about their legal options.
-Seven years later, the act became affective when the U.S. Citizenship & Immigration Service (USCIS) published their final Regulations on U Visas.
-These Regulations provide that immigrants who are the victims of serious crimes who have cooperated with authorities in the prosecution of the perpetrator, will be given a U Visa, which gives the immigrant victim legal status to reside and work in the United States.
+Among other things, this act provided protection to immigrants who were victims of domestic violence.
+If this is something you are personally dealing with, contact a domestic violence attorney or a criminal defense lawyer to learn about your legal options.
+And so, the act became effective when the U.S. Citizenship & Immigration Service (USCIS) published their final Regulations on U Visas.
+These Regulations provide that immigrants who are the victims of domestic violence and/or serious crimes who have cooperated with authorities in the prosecution of the perpetrator, will be given a U Visa, which gives the immigrant victim legal status to reside and work in the United States.
+Hire an attorney like the Daniel M. Murphy, P.C. discussing the domestic violence charges to help.

 General Requirements to obtain a U Visa